HugNil/Solace/README.md

 You also have to install **Make** on your machine, to access the make commands.
 You can download make from the official website: https://www.gnu.org/software/make/

+<span style="color: red;">IMPORTANT:</span> To be able to run the program, and access the database, you need to have the firebase credentials file.
+This file is not included in the repository, so you need to contact the developers to get the file.

 After installing Python, you can run the following command to clone this repository to your machine, install the required dependencies and run the application:

 1. Clone the repository: